- Atlanta, Georgia

 Joined the Company as a member of the corps de ballet in 2010

-Myles Thatcher has performed principal or featured roles in Tomasson’s Giselle, Nutcracker, Romeo & Juliet, and Swan Lake; Tomasson/Possokhov’s Don Quixote; Cranko’s Onegin; Balanchine’s Symphony in C, Symphony in Three Movements and Theme and Variations; Caniparoli’s Ibsen’s House and Lambarena; Lifar’s Suite en Blanc; Scarlett’s Hummingbird; and Wheeldon’s Cinderella, Ghosts, and Within the Golden Hour.
-He created roles in Caniparoli’s Tears (soloist), Tomasson’s Caprice, and Scarlett’s Hummingbird.
+Myles Thatcher has performed principal or featured roles in Tomasson’s Giselle, Nutcracker, Romeo & Juliet, and Swan Lake; Tomasson/Possokhov’s Don Quixote; Cranko’s Onegin; Balanchine’s Symphony in C, Symphony in Three Movements, and Theme and Variations; Caniparoli’s Ibsen’s House and Lambarena; Lifar’s Suite en Blanc; Scarlett’s Hummingbird; and Wheeldon’s Cinderella, Ghosts, and Within the Golden Hour.
+He created roles in Bubeníček’s Fragile Vessels, Caniparoli’s Tears, Pita’s Salome, Possokhov’s Optimistic Tragedy, Tomasson’s Caprice, and Scarlett’s Hummingbird.

-His repertory includes Balanchine’s Allegro Brillante, Brahms-Schoenberg Quartet, Coppélia, The Four Temperaments, Scotch Symphony, and Serenade; Fokine’s Petrouchka; Forsythe’s Artifact Suite; Morris’ Drink to Me Only With Thine Eyes; Neumeier’s The Little Mermaid; Possokhov’s Classical Symphony, Firebird, Fusion, Magrittomania, The Rite of Spring, and Swimmer; Ratmansky’s From Foreign Lands and Shostakovich Trilogy; Robbins’ Glass Pieces and The Concert; Tomasson’s Prism, Le Quattro Stagioni, and Trio; Wheeldon’s Continuum, Number Nine, and Rush; and Zanella’s Underskin.
+His repertory includes Balanchine’s Allegro Brillante, Brahms-Schoenberg Quartet, Coppélia, Diamonds, The Four Temperaments, and Stravinsky Violin Concerto; Fokine’s Petrouchka; Forsythe’s Artifact Suite and Pas/Parts 2016; Morris’ Drink to Me Only With Thine Eyes; Neumeier’s The Little Mermaid; Possokhov’s Classical Symphony, Fusion, Magrittomania, The Rite of Spring, and Swimmer; Ratmansky’s Shostakovich Trilogy; Robbins’ Glass Pieces and The Concert; Scarlett’s Frankenstein; Tomasson’s Prism and Trio; Wheeldon’s Continuum, Number Nine, and Rush; and Zanella’s Underskin.

-In 2015, Myles choreographed for the Rolex Arts Weekend in Mexico City, New York City Ballet, and Joffrey Ballet.
-He created works for the 2015 Repertory Season, the 2013 Repertory Season Gala, and for the San Francisco Ballet School Student Showcase for three successive years.
-He danced the role of Paris in the 2015 film of Tomasson’s Romeo & Juliet as part of the inaugural season of Lincoln Center at the Movies: Great American Dance.
+Myles choreographed Ghost in the Machine, Manifesto, and In the Passerine’s Clutch for SF Ballet; Foragers for The International Competition for the Erik Bruhn Prize; works for the Rolex Arts Weekend in Mexico City, New York City Ballet, and Joffrey Ballet; and four works for the SF Ballet School.
+He danced Paris in the 2015 film of Tomasson’s Romeo & Juliet (Lincoln Center at the Movies: Great American Dance).